Are you looking for a safe and effective first trimester core workout?

 What exercises should I avoid during first trimester?

-In the first trimester, you should avoid any vigorous exercise that: elevates your temperature significantly, has a high risk of falling, or a high risk of trauma.
+In the first trimester, you should avoid any exercise where there is a risk of trauma or falling.

 - Hot Yoga